Sole proprietorship in Germany: what it is and how to start one

 2. Sole dependency: All tasks, decisions, and risks rest solely on you.

-3. Limited financing options: Banks often prefer limited companies for loans, as risk is more contained.
+3. Limited financing options: Banks often prefer limited liability companies for loans, as risk is more contained.

 A sole trader business includes various forms that mainly differ in legal requirements and obligations.

-Small business (Kleingewerbe): Small, mostly part-time enterprises with simplified bookkeeping and fewer administrative duties.
+Small business (Kleingewerbe): Small, mostly part-time enterprises with simplified bookkeeping and few administrative duties.
 A small business is often the entry point for the self-employed with low capital needs.

-Fully merchant sole trader (Eingetragener Kaufmann (e.K.)): Businesses requiring a commercial organisation must register with the commercial register (Companies House equivalent) and are considered merchants.
+Fully merchant sole trader (e.K. or e.Kfr.): Businesses requiring a commercial organisation must register with the commercial register (German equivalent of the Companies House) and are considered merchants.
 This entails expanded bookkeeping duties and business naming requirements (e.g., the use of "registered merchant" suffixes).

-Freelancers (Freiberufler): Individuals performing certain self-employed professions (e.g., doctors, lawyers, artists) are not classified as traders.
+Freelancer (Freiberufler:in): Individuals performing certain self-employed professions (e.g., doctors, lawyers, artists) are not classified as traders but as freelancers.
 They are not required to register a business and benefit from simplified tax regulations.

 Sole trader, Ltd or LLP? a quick overview